shreeviknesh/SortingVisualizer/README.md

 Bogo Sort
 ----
 - Other names include: stupid sort, slow sort, shotgun sort, monkey sort, permutation sort.
-- It is a very ineffective sort strategy that with worst-case time complexity of O(\infty), average-case time complexity of O(n.n!) and best case time complexity of O(n).
+- It is a very ineffective sort strategy that with worst-case time complexity of O(∞), average-case time complexity of O(n.n!) and best case time complexity of O(n).
 #### Pseudocode:
 ```python
 begin bogoSort(array):